xxyzz/myblog/_posts/2021-03-05-mushroom-mooc-japanese-scroll.md

 ## Mushroom

-I learned something last year: if you eat lots of fresh copper spikes, your urine will turn red in the rest of the day.
+I learned something last year: if you eat lots of fresh copper spikes, your urine will turn <strong style="color:blue">red</strong> for the rest of the day.
 Don't panic!
 You're fine, that's just the part of the mushroom you can't digest.

 ## MOOC